 - Greater accessibility.
-In the past, only developers who knew how to code could build and maintain responsive, immersive apps for an organization, resulting in costly budgets and bottlenecks.
-Low-code tools have now made it possible for anyone to create first-class digital experiences, regardless of their background or skillset, allowing bigger and smaller businesses alike to rapidly deliver and modernize.
+In the past, only developers who knew how to code could build and maintain responsive, immersive apps for an organisation, resulting in costly budgets and bottlenecks.
+Low-code tools have now made it possible for anyone to create first-class digital experiences, regardless of their background or skillset, allowing bigger and smaller businesses alike to rapidly deliver and modernise.

 - Reduced costs.
 Low-code enterprise software lets you do more with less by giving everyone the ability to rapidly build and share low-code apps, saving money on development.
 When coupled with the right integrations and the right platform, low-code tools can potentially reduce the cost of app development by up to 74 percent.

 - Faster agility.
 Unlike traditional forms of development, low-code development gives users the ability to build and update apps through a simple drag-and-drop interface.
 It can also streamline and automate manual tasks, resulting in more accurate testing, seamless deployment, and a more agile development cycle overall.

 - Greater productivity.
 By empowering teams to create quality apps on their own, low-code technology cultivates greater creativity in an organisation—and greater productivity.
 Even developers use low-code tools to build line-of-business apps faster with less code, freeing up time to focus on innovation.